 The San Diego Zoo began exhibiting birds of paradise in 1925; over the years, we have housed 19 species between the Zoo and the San Diego Zoo Safari Park.

 In 1968, a pair of lesser superb birds of paradise raised a chick at the Zoo, the first successfully reared young of any species of bird of paradise at the Zoo, and the first hatching of this species in the US.
 The first Raggiana bird of paradise chicks to be raised in North America hatched at the Zoo in 1981.
-In September 1983, the San Diego Zoo was presented with the Association of Zoos and Aquariums’ Significant Achievement Award of our Raggiana bird of paradise breeding program.
+In September 1983, the San Diego Zoo was presented with the Association of Zoos and Aquariums’ Significant Achievement Award for our Raggiana bird of paradise breeding program.

 In 1999, a divided aviary opened in the Zoo’s Lost Forest, designed specifically for breeding Ragianna birds of paradise.
 Guests can see courtship behaviors as keepers rotate males in with a nesting female just before she lays her eggs.
 In 2001, the Safari Park celebrated the hatches of the first magnificent birds of paradise in our collection.